Latest Posts

 ACTING 1 INSTRUCTORS

-Required reading*: A CHALLENGE FOR THE ACTOR by Uta Hagen. *Required for classes with Francesca Ferrara, Julissa Roman and Trudy Steibl.
+Required reading*: A CHALLENGE FOR THE ACTOR by Uta Hagen. *Required for classes with Jim Boerlin, Francesca Ferrara, Julissa Roman and Trudy Steibl.
 Recommended for classes with Magaly Colimon and Snezhana Chernova.

 Recommended viewing: UTA HAGEN’S ACTING CLASS documentary.